I had someone ask if it was necessary to run a criminal background check on all volunteers.

 The goal is not to keep someone from serving on a church volunteer team.

-The goal to make sure volunteers are placed in the right role and not put in a position that might tempt them to do something they wouldn’t otherwise do.
+The goal is to ensure volunteers are placed in the right role and not put in a position that might tempt them to do something they wouldn’t otherwise do.

 For instance, if a volunteer has a conviction record of embezzlement, maybe a better fit would be the parking ministry rather than an offering counter.